United Reformed Church: Origins and history

+Beliefs

+Marriage

 In 2007, a detailed report was submitted to the General Assembly exploring the church's position on same-sex relationships.
-In 2011, the URC allowed the blessing of same-sex unions.
-On 9 July 2016 the church formally voted by 240 votes to 21 in favour of allowing any local church to offer same-sex marriages, if it chooses to obtain a licence.

 In 2012, the URC voted to allow the blessing of same-sex civil partnerships.

+On 9 July 2016 the church formally voted by 240 votes to 21 in favour of allowing any local church to offer blessings of same-sex marriage, if it chooses to obtain a licence.

 Ecumenism

 Lesslie Newbigin was Moderator of the General Assembly of the URC in 1978/1979.

 Formed in an act of ecumenical union, the URC is committed to ecumenism.
 The denomination is a member of many ecumenical organisations, including Churches Together in England, Cytûn (Churches Together in Wales), the Enfys covenant, Action of Churches Together in Scotland (ACTS) and Churches Together in Britain and Ireland, the World Council of Churches, the Conference of European Churches, the Community of Protestant Churches in Europe, the World Communion of Reformed Churches and the Council for World Mission.

 In 1982, the URC voted in favour of a covenant with the Church of England, the Methodist Church and the Moravian Church, which would have meant remodelling its moderators as bishops and incorporating its ministry into the apostolic succession.
 However, the Church of England rejected the covenant.